netdata/blog/blog/2022-11-30-netdata-version-1.37.md

 ### Infinite scalability <a id="v1370-inifinite"></a>

 Scalability is one of the biggest challenges of monitoring solutions.
 Almost every commercial or open-source solution assumes that metrics should be centralized to a time-series database, which is then queried to provide dashboards and alarms.
-This centralization, however, has 2 key problems:
+This centralization, however, has two key problems:

 1. The scalability of the monitoring solutions is significantly limited, since growing these central databases can quickly become tricky, if it is possible at all.
 2. To improve scalability and control the monitoring infrastructure cost, almost all solutions limit granularity (the data collection frequency) and cardinality (the number of metrics monitored).